Update (04 July 2025): This article has been updated to show the first leaked images of the Boombox 4.

 Disclaimer

 This article highlights rumors and expectations around the release of the JBL Boombox 4.
-This is early information, most of it unconfirmed.
+This is early information, much of it unconfirmed.
 This page will be updated as new information is released.

-Why The JBL Boombox 4 Release Date Is Likely To Be Announced Soon
+The JBL Boombox 4 Release Date Is Likely Summer or Fall of 2025

 - Boombox 1 (Release Date: Q3 2017)